Phoolan Devi (film)

-Phoolan Devi is a Bengali action movie of 1985 directed by Ashok Roy and produced by Rajeev Kaul.
-This movie was loosely based on the life of Indian bandit turned politician Smt.
-Phoolan Devi.
-The film was also released in Hindi with the name Kahani Phoolvati Ki'.
-Popular hero of the Bollywood movies, Joy Mukherjee played the role of main antagonist in this film.
+Phoolan Devi is a 1985 Bengali action movie directed by Ashok Roy and produced by Rajeev Kaul.
+This movie was loosely based on the life of Indian bandit turned politician Phoolan Devi.
+The film was released in Hindi under the name Kahani Phoolvati Ki.
+Popular hero of the Bollywood movies, Joy Mukherjee played the role of main antagonist.

 Plot

-Young Phoolan was forced to marry an old man Puttilal by her parents.
-Puttilal has another wife who started torture to Phoolan.
-One day Phoolan met with her close friend Meena who turned into bandit due to atrocities of Thakur brothers.
-Those Thakur brother, Bara Thakur and Chota Thakur terrorize the villagers.
+Young Phoolan is forced to marry Puttilal, an old man, by her parents.
+Puttilal's other wife tortures Phoolan.
+One day Phoolan meets with her close friend Meena who has turned into a bandit having suffered atrocities at the hands of the Thakur brothers.
 Bikram Mallah, a trusted hand of Thakurs protests such inhuman activities of them.
 Whilst those brothers attack on Phoolan, Bikram stops them and took charge of the Thakur's gang forcefully.
 Subsequently, he married Phoolan.
-Thakur brothers took revenge to kill Bikram and raped Phoolan.
+Thakur brothers took revenge and killed Bikram and raped Phoolan.
 They tagged her mercilessly and few villagers gang raped her in all day long.
 Escaping from their hand Phoolan made her own gang and became Dakait (Decoit) leader.
 Thereafter she killed all the rapists one by one including two Thakur brothers.